castle/castle-cloudflare-worker-sample/README.md

 The POST must include a Castle client_id.
 Click here to learn more about how to include a Castle client_id in a POST.

 When the worker receives the POST, it will in turn make a POST to Castle, and receive a risk score in return.
-If the risk score is above the `risk_threshold`, then the worker will respond with a 403.
-If the risk score is below the `risk_threshold`, the worker will respond with a 200.
+If the risk score is above the `riskThreshold`, then the worker will respond with a 403.
+If the risk score is below the `riskThreshold`, the worker will respond with a 200.

 (In production, you would simply forward the request to the upstream service rather than respond with a 200.)

-A simple way to test the service is to change the `risk_threshold` to 0, and then make a request from a different browser.
+A simple way to test the service is to change the `riskThreshold` to 0, and then make a request from a different browser.

 ## Prerequisites